alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

-### You have to learn to question the current state?
+### You have to learn to find the right questions first!

 ![](https://farm1.staticflickr.com/62/202872717_a8a4799419_o.jpg)